Meet our Teachers

 Primary School Teacher

-Melinda's objective every school year is to create a safe and fun learning environment for all students where they can grow with confidence.
+Melinda’s objective every school year is to create a safe and fun learning environment for all students where they can grow with confidence.
 She has always loved working with children, and looks forward to what each new school year brings!
+Most importantly, Melinda strives to make it a positive welcoming environment, building a supportive relationship with children and families.

 -